-She is good now, she has her own set of tools.
-Every time she comes she will know exactly what to start or continue that day, and what tools she needs, and has everything placed very tidily before starting her work.
-And when time is up, she will tidy everything up.
+She is good now; she has her own set of tools.
+Every time she comes she will know exactly what to start or continue that day, what tools she needs, and has everything placed very tidily before starting her work.
+When time is up, she will tidy everything up.

 All the artists now, especially from the first cohort, who graduated and are now using this room as artists, have their own drawer to store their own works.
 They know where the tools are, what tools to pick.
 Each of them has their own materials.
 For example, Ka-yan mainly [uses] paper collage and charcoal.